 - Prayer styles: children are introduced to a range throughout the scheme.

-Children all have a special “Come and See” book in which their RE learning is both treasured and shows high expectations for learning.
+Children all have a special 'Come and See' book in which their RE learning is both treasured and shows high expectations for learning.
 In addition, Key Stage 2 children have their own prayer journals.
 At the end of each RE topic all children in Year 1 - 6 also have an opportunity for 'Spiritual Journaling' where they can record and illustrate their thoughts about a particular piece of scripture.
 These spiritual journals follow children up through the school.

 How can you help?